10 Activities to Get in Shape with Your Kids

 Try this: run up the short hill, do 10 jumping jacks, 10 push-ups, circle eight between two trees, and then run back to the start.
 You can time yourselves and have a blast.

 Haven’t done either of these activities in a while?
 They are incredible workouts!
 Hearts racing, muscles engaged, and your mind wandering back to birthday parties of your childhood.
-Nothing better!
+Nothing better when you want to get in shape!

 (Pro Tip: take a lesson together with your kid if you are feeling a little nervous!)